rocky-linux/documentation/docs/guides/installation.md

 ### Localization Section

-This section is used for customizing items related to the geographic locality of the system.
+This section customizes items related to the system's geographic location.
 This includes – Keyboard, Language Support, Time and Date.

 #### Keyboard

-On our demo system in this guide, we accept the default value (*English US*) and make no changes.
+In this guide's demo system, we accept the default value (*English US*) and make no changes.

-However, if you need to make any changes here, from the *Installation Summary* screen, click the ++"keyboard"++ option to specify the keyboard layout of the system.
+However, if you need to make any changes here, from the *Installation Summary* screen, click the ++"keyboard"++ option to specify the system's keyboard layout.
 Using the ++plus++ button, you can add additional keyboard layouts if you need to in the ensuing screen and even specify your preferred order.

 Click ++"done"++ when you are finished with this screen.

 #### Language Support

-The `Language Support` option on the *Installation Summary* screen enables you to specify support for additional languages.
+The `Language Support` option on the *Installation Summary* screen lets you specify support for additional languages.

 We will accept the default value - **English (United States)** and make no change, click ++"done"++.